syncfusion-content/xamarin-docs/Xamarin/Charts/Trendlines.md

 ---
 layout: post
 title: Syncfusion.Xamarin.Forms Chart trendline
-description: How to configure the chart trendlines and customize the appearance of the trendlines stroke color, width and Legend icon visibility in Essential Xamarin.Forms Chart.
+description: How to configure the chart trendlines and customize the appearance of the trendlines in Essential Xamarin.Forms Chart.
 platform: xamarin
 control: Chart
 documentation: ug